vortexthedev/vortexthedev/README.md

 I never participate in projects without motivation and the necessary knowledge from the team.

 My main portfolio:
-- VortexSpigot (Highly optimized tacospigot fork 1.8.8)
+- VortexSpigot (Extremely optimized tacospigot fork 1.8.8 [Spigot is private, contact me])
 - VortexPearls (The best enderpearl plugin)
 - TrapeClient (External cheat client for Minecraft [Looking for C++ dev, contact me])
 - VLoader (Mongo/MySQL license system with automatic patcher and loader for JAR files